flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### StopAccessLogging
-### Stops access logging on the specified container.
+> Stops access logging on the specified container.
 When you stop access logging on a container, MediaStore stops sending access logs to Amazon CloudWatch Logs.
-These access logs are not saved and are not retrievable.
+These access logs are not saved and are not retrievable.<br/>

 #### Input Parameters
 * `Action` - _required_